ajahne/blog/_drafts/2018-3-14-const-let-var-best-practices.md

 Why?
 This will help you clearly denote which variables should change and which should not.
 This helps general readability as other developers will have a clearer sense of what variables change throughout program execution and which do not.

-By following these practices we can easily get a sense of what values should change and which should not.
+By following these practices we can easily single to ourselves and others reading our code what values should change and which should not.
 {% highlight js %}
 const WAIT_TIME = 5;
 const widget = new Widget();
 let count = 0;
 {% endhighlight %}

-The added benefit of using `const` is that we will recieve an error if we try to reassign our identifier
+The added benefit of using `const` is that we will receive an error if we try to reassign our identifier
 {% highlight js %}
 const WAIT_TIME = 5;